cisagov/Malcolm/docs/malcolm-iso.md

 …
 ```

 By default, Malcolm's Docker images are not packaged with the installer ISO.
-Malcolm assumes instead that users will pull the [latest images](https://github.com/orgs/idaholab/packages?repo_name=Malcolm) with a `docker-compose pull` command as described in the [Quick start](quickstart.md#QuickStart) section.
+Malcolm assumes instead that users will pull the [latest images](https://github.com/orgs/idaholab/packages?repo_name=Malcolm) with a `docker compose --profile malcolm pull` command as described in the [Quick start](quickstart.md#QuickStart) section.
 To build an ISO with the latest Malcolm images included, follow the directions to create [pre-packaged installation files](development.md#Packager), which include a tarball with a name such as `malcolm_YYYYMMDD_HHNNSS_xxxxxxx_images.tar.xz`.
 Then, pass that images tarball to the ISO build script with a `-d`, like this:

 ```
 $ ./malcolm-iso/build_via_vagrant.sh -f -d malcolm_YYYYMMDD_HHNNSS_xxxxxxx_images.tar.xz